nats-io/nats-site/content/documentation/streaming/nats-streaming-protocol.md

 #### Description

 A `SubscriptionRequest` is published on the subject returned in the `subRequests` field of a [`ConnectResponse`](#CONNRESP), and creates a subscription to a subject on the NATS Streaming Server.
-The  will return a [SubscriptionResponse](#SUBRESP) message to the reply subject specified in the NATS protocol request message.
+This will return a [SubscriptionResponse](#SUBRESP) message to the reply subject specified in the NATS protocol request message.

 #### Message Structure